Spin Hall effect emerging from a chiral magnetic lattice without spin-orbit coupling: results

+\textit{Double-exchange model and symmetry analysis --} The existence of the SHE and AHE in metals is determined by symmetry (in insulators apart from symmetry also the topology of the electronic structure is important).
+The symmetry of magnetic systems is normally described in terms of magnetic space groups, which contain, apart from the spatial symmetry operations, also the time-reversal symmetry operation.
+In absence of SOC (or other terms in the Hamiltonian that couple the magnetic moments to the lattice such as the shape anisotropy), however, the symmetry of the magnetic systems is higher than that contained in the magnetic space groups since the spins can be rotated independently of the lattice.
+This can be illustrated by considering the following minimal Hamiltonian

+known as the double-exchange model ($s$-$d$ model)~\cite{Zener1951,Anderson1955,Gennes1960} which describes itinerant $s$ electrons interacting with local $d$ magnetic moments.
+We assume that magnetic moments are only contributed by the spin degrees of freedom.
 Here, $\alpha$ and $\beta$ stand for spin up and spin down, respectively.
 The first term is the nearest neighbor hopping term with $<ij>$ denoting the nearest neighbor lattice sites.
 In the second term, $J$ is the Hund's coupling strength between the conduction electron and the on-site spin moment, $\bm{\sigma}$ is the vector of Pauli matrices, and $\bm{n}_i$ is the spin magnetic moment on site $i$.
 The magnetic texture is defined by the pattern of $\bm{n}_i$.
+In such a Hamiltonian, spin rotation only rotates the magnetic moments $\mathbf{n}_i$.
+The corresponding symmetry groups are thus formed by combining the magnetic space groups with spin rotations.\cite{Litvin1974,Brinkman1966} Such symmetry groups are referred to as spin-space groups.
+They apply generally for non-interacting Hamiltonians in absence of spin-orbit coupling.

-The intrinsic AHE and intrinsic SHE are well characterized via the Berry curvature formalism ~\cite{Xiao2010, Nagaosa2010, Sinova2015, Gradhand2012}.
-The anomalous Hall conductivity(AHC) $\sigma_{\alpha \beta}$ can be evaluated by the integral of the Berry curvature $\Omega^n_{\alpha\beta}(\mathbf{k})$ over the Brillouin zone (BZ) for all the occupied bands, where $n$ is the band index.
-This method can also be applied to the THE~\cite{Ohgushi2000}, even if it is commonly interpreted using the real space spin texture.
+We focus here only on the intrinsic contribution to the AHE and SHE, however, the other (extrinsic) contributions have the same symmetry and thus the symmetry discussion in the following is general.
+The intrinsic AHE and intrinsic SHE are well characterized via the Berry curvature formalism.~\cite{Xiao2010, Nagaosa2010, Sinova2015, Gradhand2012} The anomalous Hall conductivity(AHC) $\sigma_{\alpha \beta}$ can be evaluated by the integral of the Berry curvature $\Omega^n_{\alpha\beta}(\mathbf{k})$ over the Brillouin zone (BZ) for all the occupied bands, where $n$ is the band index.
+It should be noted that this method can also be applied to the THE, although it is commonly interpreted using the real space spin texture.
 Here, $\sigma_{\alpha \beta}$ corresponds to a $3\times3$ matrix and indicates a transverse Hall current $j_\alpha$ generated by a longitudinal electric field $\mathbf{E}$, which satisfies $J_\alpha=\sigma_{\alpha \beta}E_\beta$.
 Within a linear response, Berry curvature can be expressed as

 where $n$ and $m$ are band indices, and $\psi_{n\mathbf{k}}$ and $E_{n\mathbf{k}}$ denote the Bloch wave functions and eigenvalues, respectively, and $\hat{\mathbf{v}}$ is the velocity operator.
 Replacing the velocity operator with the spin current operator $\hat J_{\alpha}^{\gamma}=\dfrac{1}{2} \{ \hat v_{\alpha},\hat s_{\gamma}\}$, where $\hat s_{\gamma}$ is the spin operator, we obtain the spin Berry curvature and corresponding spin Hall conductivity (SHC),